Sauko22/Crash-Report/README.md

 <img src="https://sentry.io/_assets/screenshots/features-page-dash-12c65431808e7d8daf234a096446c1f0da311a0f3bcec5352e28bda60136fb16.jpg?raw=true">

 <h2 id="crashdump"> Crash dump and Minidump files </h2>
 However, let's get back on crash reporting.
-We could compare a crash report as a Blacbox, and its application as an airplane.
+We could compare a crash report as a Blackbox, and its application as an airplane.
 <img src="https://cdn-images-1.medium.com/max/1200/1*WljD7gLyX2gr_60o501Z1A.png" width ="200" height="200">

 Blackbox records all vital information so when the application crash, you can easily find the reason, in this case: